rskanchi/gsea/README.md

 pathways <- pathways[,-(1:2)] # removing annotations
 ```

-Pathways matrix now has pathway/gene set names as row names, and each row contains names of genes in the corresponding pathway.
-Pathways file in this format is required as an input.
+Pathways matrix with pathway/gene set names as row names, and each row containing names of genes in the corresponding pathwayis required as an input.

 ## R functions in this repository
 Coming Soon..